The Met Office has issued a Yellow weather warning for Ice and Snow starting from today until Sunday 15th February

 What is The Care Act?

-Overall, the Care Act 2014 aims to create a more responsive and compassionate adult social care system in England
+Overall, the Care Act 2014 helps create a more compassionate, responsive, and person‑centred Adult Social Care system across England.

 Frequently Asked Questions (FAQs)